 AHD Learning Community activities support the development, maintenance, and expansion of AHD partnerships across the country.
 Current activities of the Learning Community include:

-- Virtual Meetings and Webinars – The Learning Community hosts virtual meetings or webinars focused on AHD topics approximately three times per year.
+- Webinars and Virtual Meetings – The Learning Community hosts webinars or virtual meetings focused on AHD topics.
 In-person meetings have also been held during annual meetings of the American Public Health Association.
-These meetings and webinars provide an opportunity for Learning Community members to connect with each other, share information, and learn more about AHDs.
-Summaries or archives of meetings and webinars are typically available following these events.
+These webinars and meetings provide an opportunity for Learning Community members to connect with each other, share information, and learn more about AHDs.
+Summaries or archives of webinars and meetings are typically available following these events.

 - Online Discussions – Exploration of AHD topics also occurs online through the PHF Pulse Blog.
 Blog posts share questions and advice from Learning Community members, capture meeting discussion for further consideration, and highlight new resources available to support AHDs.
 Comments on any post are welcome.